bilijp153/ASUS-VivoBook-FL8700JP-X509JP--icelake-i7-1065G7-Hackintosh/README_en.md

 9. Sleep and wake up

 ## 3、 Bug
-1. 1The probability of sound is that there is no sound in Mac OS when switching from windows to Mac OS (` Realtek 'driver under ` windows' does not have this bug if it is HDA driver built by ` windows')
+1. The probability of sound is that there is no sound in Mac OS when switching from windows to Mac OS (` Realtek 'driver under ` windows' does not have this bug if it is HDA driver built by ` windows')

 2. ~~sleep will die~~ (repaired)